 What kind of science materials do your homeschoolers use?
 Do you wish you could find free or inexpensive science tools for your homeschool?

-When I look around my home, I’m often surprised by how many items we can use as learning materials.
-I like to “shop my home” first before I make any science lab supply purchases from educational stores.
+Looking around my home, I’m often surprised by how many items we can use as learning materials.
+I like to “shop my home” first before I purchase science lab supplies from educational stores.

-Not too long ago I published a similar list of math materials and manipulatives and I had someone ask me a very good question…
+Not too long ago, I published a similar list of math materials and manipulatives, and someone asked me a very good question.

 How do you store your materials?